Rob Maurer

+Career

-Maurer attended Mater Dei High School in Evansville, Indiana and the University of Evansville, where he played for the Evansville Purple Aces baseball team.
+Maurer attended Mater Dei High School in Evansville, Indiana, and the University of Evansville, where he played for the Evansville Purple Aces baseball team.

-Maurer was drafted by the Texas Rangers in the 6th round of the 1988 Major League Baseball Draft.
-He appeared in 21 games for the Rangers Wearing #39 during the 1991 and 1992 MLB seasons and retired from professional baseball after the 1994 season.
+He was drafted by the Texas Rangers in the 6th round of the 1988 Major League Baseball draft.
+He appeared in 21 games for the Rangers wearing #39 during the 1991 and 1992 MLB seasons and retired from professional baseball after the 1994 season.

+Death

+Maurer died on January 21, 2026, at the age of 59.